AbdooSalem/cars-express-api/README.md

 ### Start the API server
 In the parent directory, run `docker-compose up -d`.
-The API will be exposed on port `4000`. `(make sure the port is free and not used by any other apps)`. e.g: `GET http://localhost:4000/cars` to get all cars meta-data
+The API will be exposed on port `4000`. `(make sure the port is free and not used by any other apps)`.

+query example using curl: `curl 'http://localhost:4000/cars' --header 'x-api-key: 6Nz4Nm6CWa0Zea9ox6gI6A=='` to get meta-data of all the cars